ioBroker/ioBroker.repochecker/README.md

 -   (oweitman) Script has been extended to use optionally local data for checking.
 -   (mcm1957) Warning if i18n is not used has been fixed [#324].
+-   (mcm1957) Check for importent issues has been added.
+-   (mcm1957) Checking of jsonConfig (initially) added.

 ### 3.1.4 (2024-10-26)